Bernardino Pedroto: Coaching career

 Pedroto's first job as a head coach in the professionals was in 1990–91, as he led Sport Benfica e Castelo Branco to the fifth position in the second level, just one point shy of promotion.
 After one year in the lower leagues with Varzim SC, he was appointed at former club Vitória de Guimarães, helping them finish seventh in the top flight in his only full season.

 Pedroto never again finished one season during the rest of his Portugal coaching career at the professional level, with the exception being 1993–94 with Guimarães (seventh place, top division) and 1995–96 with Gil Vicente FC (11th position, same tier).
-Subsequently, he moved to Angola and signed for Atlético Sport Aviação, winning the Girabola tournament three years in a row (2002–04) and finishing second in 2005.
+Subsequently, he moved to Angola and signed for Atlético Sport Aviação, winning the Girabola tournament three consecutive seasons (2002–04) and finishing second in 2005.

 Pedroto left Aviação in early January 2007, due to financial difficulties.
 The following day, he was appointed at fellow league side Atlético Petróleos Luanda.

 In 2008, Pedroto made history in Angolan football as he won a record four national championships – eventually five – overtaking Mário Calado of Santos Futebol Clube de Angola.
 As ASA's manager he also conquered four Supercups, another best-ever.

 Pedroto left Petro at the end of the 2010 season.
 He continued to work in the country in the following years, with G.D.
 Interclube and C.R.
 Caála.